nanos-world/docs/scripting/static_classes/Client.rst

     - Changes the Highlight Color for highlighted actors.
 Multiply it by 5 (or more) for having a glowing effect.

   * -
+    - SetValue(:term:`string` Key, any Value)
+    - Sets a global value in the Client, which can be accessed from anywhere (client side)

+  * -
     - Spectate(:ref:`Player` Player)
     - Spectates a Player.
 The local camera will follow the Player's camera.